Cancel the Cancel Culture!

-I am a poet.
+I mostly write poetry.
 Should I stop reading and appreciating Villon for being a low-life thief and a murderer; Byron an incestuous and depraved sexual predator; Kipling a jingoist; Ezra Pound a fascist; Aragon, Eluard, Neruda for having supported communism; Ginsberg for having wanted to legalise paedophilia?
 Purifying the canon and purging libraries based on authors’ lifestyle and ideas was the goal of a Joseph Goebbels.
 We all know how it ended; or so should we.
 In fact, The Empty Library Memorial by Micha Ullman should be a stark reminder to us all where this will to 'cancel' culture we disagree with ultimately leads to:

 Have we come a long way since the Nazis burnt books (or the Communists sent dissenting authors to mental institutions)?
 We ought to think so, yet… The mindset which underpinned theirs, this deeply ingrained intolerance for dissenting voices, seems to be dangerously fed by the groupthink prevalent on social medias, whose algorithms contribute to the sprouting of echo chambers highly stifling of each other’s.
 Conform or shut up, or we will make sure to shut you up.

 Ad hominem attacks on Twitter and Facebook are the new forms of public humiliations by the ruling mob.
 Cancel culture replaced books burning.
 And unfriending and blocking became our easy and modern way of exiling people away from our eyes, from the safety of a click.
 I should know: I am guilty too.
-After all, didn’t I ‘let go’ of my previously chosen cover artist and illustrator for a poetry anthology dedicated to fathers and fatherhood I am about to release, simply because of ‘political differences’?
+After all, didn’t I ‘let go’ of my previously chosen cover artist and illustrator for a poetry anthology dedicated to fathers and fatherhood I edited, simply because of ‘political differences’?
 Yes, blah blah blah, I like to think I had my own rationale for doing so...

 The thing is, you would be entirely right in accusing me of cognitive dissonance or hypocrisy.
 How can I defend varying opinions when I myself am picky on whom I associate with for a writing project?
 You would be right, but I am not perfect.
 And my point here is: neither are the public figures we are ready to put to the pillory for expressing views not being part of the consensus, let alone for being politically incorrect.
 They, like us, are not perfect.

-We can be offended, but, as long as they don’t engage in hate speech (and none of the writers quoted in this post did, including JK Rowling) we have no right to abuse, censor, and shame in a ploy to shut them off.
+We can be offended, but, as long as they don’t engage in hate speech (and none of the writers quoted in this post did, including the radfem JK Rowling) we have no right to abuse, censor, and shame in a ploy to shut them off.
 This is impoverishing our cultural landscape.
 This is also dangerous for the survival of democracy, already badly hurt in these times of triumphing anti-rationalism, post-truth, rising populism, and rampant conspiracy theories, all intellectual frauds fed in part by, guess what?
 The same social medias already contributing to lock us up into unhealthy echo chambers.